Polar-Tang/notes-backend/markdown/short_notes.go/concurrency/go-routine/sending an empty srtuct to a channel.md

-In go channels sending an [[empty_struct]] is unary value, which means that is an operation that receives a single input.
+In go channels sending an [[markdown/short_notes.go/data-types/struct/empty_struct]] is unary value, which means that is an operation that receives a single input.
 We can block and wait until _something_ is sent on a channel using the following syntax
 ```go
 <-ch